How To Find Manufacturers for Your Product: A Small Business Guide

 • NAICS codes: If you’re in North America, you can use the North American Industry Classification System to look for companies that manufacture products in your industry.
 Both the US and Canada have directories to make searching easier.

-Thomasnet Over 6 million industrial and nonindustrial products in the U.S.
+Over 6 million industrial and nonindustrial products in the US

-However, if you find potential manufacturers, spotting red flags and evaluating risk is another important part of your research.
+Choosing the right manufacturer also depends on the specific product category you're dealing with.
+Furthermore, identifying red flags and risks is another important part of your research.
 While there’s no guarantee that even the most reputable companies will deliver perfect products, reputation is a good indicator of what you’ll get.
 Here are a few tips for evaluating suppliers:

-• Check resources like the Better Business Bureau (in the US) and online review sites.
+• Check resources like the Better Business Bureau (in the US), Yell (in the UK) and online review sites.

 • Talk to people in the industry to learn about their experiences with different companies.

-• Make sure the supplier isn’t a trading company — trading companies are middlemen, not manufacturers.
+• Make sure the manufacturer isn’t a trading company — trading companies are middlemen, not manufacturers.

 Once you have a few manufacturers you think could work, it’s time to reach out to learn more.